 Physics, B.S.

-Study the nature of matter, energy and spacetime at the most fundamental level with Saint Louis University's B.S. in physics.
-Physics provides a foundation for all the natural sciences and engineering disciplines.
-It has brought such revolutions as relativity, quantum mechanics and the Big Bang theory, profoundly altering how humankind views the universe.
+The physics major at Saint Louis University provides a foundation for all the natural sciences and engineering disciplines.
+Physics has brought many revolutionary ideas such as relativity, quantum mechanics, and the Big Bang Theory, profoundly altering how humankind views the universe.

-Physicists have played a significant role in discovering many phenomena leading to whole new technologies.
+Physicists have made many breakthrough discoveries.
 The invention of the transistor by physicists has made the modern computer possible, while the development of lasers has led to diverse applications ranging from supermarket scanners to laser surgery.
-The physicist is a versatile problem solver and able to excel in many technical fields.
+Physicists are versatile problem solvers and excel in many technical fields.

 Curriculum Overview

-SLU's B.S. in physics stresses physics and its applications in areas such as engineering, computers and the sciences.
-It includes opportunities to participate in faculty research.
+SLU's B.S. in physics focuses on both fundamentals and applications of physics.
+It includes many opportunities to participate in cutting-edge research.

-Students of the physics program gain a solid foundation in analytical, computational, and laboratory skills through mathematics, computer science, and physics coursework.
-The physics curriculum includes courses in classical mechanics, quantum mechanics, electricity and magnetism, thermodynamics and statistical mechanics, as well as optics, electronics and modern physics.
+Physics majors gain a solid foundation in analytical, computational and laboratory skills through physics coursework.
+The physics curriculum includes courses in classical mechanics, quantum mechanics, electricity and magnetism, thermodynamics and statistical mechanics, optics, electronics, modern and solid-state physics, as well as nanoscience and nanotechnology.

 Fieldwork and Research Opportunities

 The benefits of SLU's physics program also include several internship and career opportunities.
 The physics department employs some of its students as teaching and research assistants during the summer.
 Students have held summer internships at NASA-Langley, the Argonne National Laboratory and other laboratories.
-Students have worked during the summer and during the year at local industries such as Boeing and Anheuser-Busch.
-Numerous opportunities exist for summer research in basic and applied physics in Parks College, national laboratories, and National Science Foundation-sponsored programs at universities throughout the United States.
+Students have worked during the summer and during the year at local companies such as Boeing and Anheuser-Busch.
+Numerous opportunities exist for summer research in basic and applied physics in the School of Science and Engineering, national laboratories and National Science Foundation-sponsored programs at universities throughout the United States.

-SLU's physics programs stress undergraduate research and applications of computers in physics.
-New state-of-the-art research facilities allow students to work directly alongside faculty members on research projects.
+SLU's physics program engages students in exciting research opportunities in experimental, computational or theoretical physics.
+New state-of-the-art research laboratories allow students to work alongside faculty members on research projects.

 Careers